1937 - 2020

 By the end of their second year, it had become obvious that the organization needed a base from which it could operate.
 The Maces, who had been renting when the group started, were staying in friends' homes or in motels between tours and operating out of their business manager's garage.

 In 1973, they and their business manager found and purchased a large acreage, previously a cattle ranch in Placerville, California.
-Construction of an 11,000 square foot lodge was started in 1973 that included a rehearsal area, offices, nine bedrooms with shared baths, and two one-bedroom apartments for Max and Lucy and the business manager and his wife.
+They started construction of an 11,000 square foot lodge in 1973 that included a rehearsal area, offices, nine bedrooms with shared baths, and two one-bedroom apartments for Max and Lucy and the business manager and his wife.
 A recording studio was added later.

-Although the facility, which has become known as "The Ranch," was not finished by Christmas 1974, the Maces, tired of sleeping in motels, moved into their apartment, which had just been sheetrocked to provide privacy, for the holiday.
+Although the facility, which became known as "The Ranch," was not finished by Christmas 1974, the Maces, tired of sleeping in motels, moved into their apartment, which had just been sheetrocked to provide privacy, for the holiday.

 Members of the group, wanting to be the first to also sleep at "The Ranch," joined them, even though it meant they had to sleep in their sleeping bags on the first floor, which was totally open and strewn about with building materials.
 Five years after the purchase of the land, when the business manager and the Maces dissolved their business relationship, the Maces retained the facility and 35 acres.

-In time, the Mace family, including their two children, Val and Greg, and their spouses all became participants in an experience that enabled large numbers of young people to sing while providing a Christian witness that has touched the lives of countless listeners.
+In time, the Mace family, including their two children, Val and Greg, and their spouses all became participants in an experience that would enable over 300 young persons to sing while providing a Christian witness that touched the lives of countless listeners.

-Sources: Interviews with Max Mace, July 2009, and Lucy Hatley Mace, June and July 2009 and October 2010; Heritage Singers website biography.
+Sources: Interviews with Max Mace, July 2009, and Lucy Hatley Mace, June and July 2009 and October 2010; Heritage Singers website biography; Adventist Review website death notice, November 2020.